President Trump To Cut Regulations By '75 Percent' — How Real Is That?

 It's a bit unclear what Trump means when he says he thinks he can cut "75 percent" of regulations.
 Does that mean of all government regulations?
 Or 75 percent of the burden on American businesses overall?
 And even if that were possible, how could that be done with no downside to the important missions of regulators?

-Peter Van Doren is an economist with the conservative Cato Institute – a free-market think tank.
+Peter Van Doren is an economist with the Cato Institute, a free-market think tank.
 He edits Cato's quarterly journal, Regulation.
 NPR asked him if Trump's "75 percent" statement was realistic or if it makes any sense.

 Van Doren chuckled and said, "Well, President Trump, he's about signaling."

-Van Doren says as an economist he's a bit more delicate than the media.
+Van Doren says that as an economist, he's a bit more delicate than the media.

 "We have all these fancy words for what you might call 'lying,' " Van Doren said.
-"This is a game and Trump is signalling his supporters that he's serious."
+"This is a game and Trump is signaling his supporters that he's serious."

 But Van Doren says if history is any guide, no president has been able to undo that many federal regulations.
 So Van Doren says it won't be 75 percent or even massive.
 "I think it's gonna be probably somewhere in the moderate to small range."

-So, it appears this is the latest in a serious of exaggerations or some previously reported falsehoods in the president's first few days in office.
+It appears this is the latest in a serious of exaggerations or some previously reported falsehoods in the president's first few days in office.

 Still, Republicans do seem serious about regulatory reform.
 Philip Wallach is a political scientist at the more liberal-leaning Brookings Institution.
 He says lawmakers are introducing bills such as "the SCRUB Act, which would create a commission specifically designed to find old regulations that are not worth their cost and get them revised or deleted."

 Wallach thinks there could be some meaningful culling of regulations.
-He says some of that could be a good thing- to get rid of pointless red tape where it exists, if it's truly pointless.
+He says some of that could be a good thing — to get rid of pointless red tape where it exists, if it's truly pointless.

 He also notes that Republicans don't have a filibuster-proof 60 votes in the Senate.
 So Wallach says Democrats will have to choose their battles, but in many cases they could block the repeal of what they think are really good regulations.